help-me-mom/ng-mocks/docs/articles/api/ngMocks/trigger.md

 ---
 title: ngMocks.trigger
-description: Documentation about ngMocks.trigger, a tool with a simple interface to trigger any events in unit tests
+description: Documentation about `ngMocks.trigger`, a tool with a simple interface to trigger any events in unit tests
 ---

 `ngMocks.trigger` provides a simple interface which allows to trigger all the variety of events and to customize their properties.